laminas/getlaminas.org/data/blog/2024/2024-08-05-using-laminas-continuous-integration.md

     uses: laminas/workflow-continuous-integration/.github/workflows/continuous-integration.yml@1.x
 ```

-In Dotkernel projects, when pushing PHP code for review, Laminas CI generates a series of automated processes which are designed to:
+When pushing PHP code for review, Laminas CI generates a series of automated processes which are designed to:

 - Check **code style and formatting** using PHP Code Sniffer based on `phpcs.xml` (`phpcs.xml.dist` can also be used).
 - Run the battery of **tests** using PHPUnit based on `phpunit.xml` (`phpunit.xml.dist` can also be used).